strata/frontend/docs/templating/content-fields.md

 We build a standardised content object to collect standard fields and custom content fields from the CMS.
 These are detailed below.

+For more information on the content model see [Content model](../content-model.md).

 ## Variables

 ### id